CarstenGermer/PlayWrite/USERDOCUMENTATION.md

 Line to perform if the system recognizes a player talking to you but does not recognize any of the keywords of that players current section.
 Set this to False to not react to lines without discernable command at all.
 ### qwt_next = section name
 This is the name of the section a player gets advanced to when you click the 'Next Step' button
+### qwt_timegap = seconds
+How many seconds have to pass before QuestWrite accepts a trigger from the specific participant to be enhanced to the next stage.
+A tarpit like this is helful for players who try to be clever and just spam all known triggers in short succession.
 ### keyword(|keyword2|keyword3...) = line to perform
 One or more keywords which are looked for if a player talk to you by saying your roles name.
 The first on that is found in the players talk will be executed.
 ### cur_player